 Caring and looking after things of value, are important life lessons this is why real glass and plates are used in the Montessori classroom.
 Breaking a plate the child understands that they need to be more careful in the future.

 Talk about the beautiful objects you have at home, they might not be Ming vases but they mean something to you.
 Share that love with your kids.
-Set up space where they can display their treasure.
+Set up a space where they can display their treasures.

 There are a lot more ways that you can prepare your child’s environment for better learning and a calmer, less messy home.
 I believe if you start with these 3 you will be setting a great foundation.